Privacy Notice for Parliamentary Archives’ users

 Where the Archives are providing a service on behalf of the House of Commons, the controllers will be the Corporate Officer of the House of Lords (as above) and the Corporate Officer of the House of Commons (Clerk of the House of Commons) whose address is the House of Commons, London SW1A 0AA.
-The Data Protection Officer for the House of Commons is the Head of Information Rights and Information Security who can be contacted at the above address, email: IRIS@parliament.uk or telephone: 0207 219 4296.
+The Data Protection Officer for the House of Commons is the Head of Information Compliance, who can be contacted at the above address, by email at HCInformationcompliance@parliament.uk or telephone: 0207 219 4296.

 We collect your personal data when you:

 • book an appointment to visit the searchroom

 • attend an event at the Parliamentary Archives

 • order copies of archival records, download records

 • purchase items